 With all the phones, computers, Internet cables and routers, it’s easy for any home office to appear messy and cluttered.
 The best way to go is wireless as it will eliminate the danger of tripping and give the office a more minimalistic, cleaner and more professional appearance.
 However, going completely cordless may not always be possible, so try running a power strip behind your desk and plugging everything there, or buy tools that can help you bunch those wires together and hide them out of plain sight.

 A home office is a great modern perk that can help you achieve a better work-life balance, but the last thing you want is to have it looking unprofessional and messy.
 The upside is you get to decorate it the way you want to and make it a comfortable workspace and leave the best first impression when your clients visit.
 With tips outlined here, you’ll be able to transform it into an inspiring space where you can create new ideas and enjoy while doing it.

-This post is contributed by Catherine, she is a passionate home design consultant from Melbourne.
+Author’s Bio: Catherine is a passionate home design consultant from Melbourne.
 She loves making homes beautiful and buildings sustainable, but she also like sharing her advice and knowledge with people.
 That is why she is also a regular contributor to the Smoothdecorator blog.
 Besides all this, she loves reading and enjoys a superhero movie from time to time.